ghimani614/COMP6461-httpClientApplication/README.md

 ### Echo Protocol
 - **Blocking Echo Server** - an implementation of the echo server using a blocking NIO socket
 - **Blocking Echo Client** - an implementation of the echo client using a blocking NIO socket
-- **Multiplex Echo Server** - an implementation of the cho server using the select mechanism of the NIO socket

-### Time Protocol
-- **Blocking Time Server** - an implementation of the time server using a blocking NIO socket
-- **Blocking Time Client** - an implementation of the time client using a blocking NIO socket

 ## Compile and package
 1. Open the terminal and cd to the `netsample` directory